RCTF Endowment Match Program 2017-2018 Annual Report

 Endowment Match Program Impact

-- created 262 fellowships, scholarships, and endowments for research support and for the William T. Young Library
+- Create 262 fellowships, enrichments and mission support projects to support research and the William T. Young Library

 View Chairs & Professorships

 What is the RCTF Endowment Match Program?

 The Research Challenge Trust Fund was developed in 1997 with the passage of HB1, the Kentucky Postsecondary Education Improvement Act for strategic investment at the University of Kentucky, University of Louisville and Kentucky’s six regional universities.

 The program, administered by the Council on Postsecondary Education, is designed to advance the economic success of Kentucky and its citizens through education and research.
 RCTF provides Kentucky’s universities support for ongoing efforts to attract and retain renowned faculty and researchers.

 The Endowment Match Program creates chairs, professorships, fellowships and scholarships, and endowments for research support and for the library.
 The University of Kentucky provides a dollar-for-dollar match by internal reallocation or by raising external funds.

 In 1997 the Commonwealth of Kentucky pledged its unprecedented support not only to the University of Kentucky, but also to the future of the people of Kentucky.
 This partnership has increased UK’s capacity to create new knowledge and transfer it from the lab into products and technologies that improve the health and well-being of Kentuckians.